 Flavor

 When drip coffee is properly extracted and clear, its origin characteristics—such as fruity, floral, or tea-like notes—are emphasized.
-The brightness and acidity of a well-brewed drip coffee are difficult to replicate in espresso.
-Espresso, by contrast, is a more intense, concentrated cup.
+The brightness and acidity of a well-brewed drip coffee are difficult to replicate in espresso. (acidity profiles described by the SCA’s standardized flavor wheel) Espresso, by contrast, is a more intense, concentrated cup.
 Its viscosity and high concentration of coffee oils and suspended microparticles (known as fines) tend to mute subtle origin notes.

-The body of espresso, combined with its oils and fines, creates a unique mouthfeel.
-It coats the tongue, and this composition extends the lingering finish long after consumption.
+The body of espresso, combined with its oils and fines, creates a unique mouthfeel. (body (mouthfeel) assessed via SCA cupping protocols) It coats the palate, and this composition extends the lingering finish long after consumption.

-However, espresso is less ideal for highlighting clear, delicate origin notes.
-An espresso shot is robust and complex, but its profile is often less distinctive in terms of singular origin flavors.
+However, espresso is less ideal for highlighting clear, delicate origin notes. (the SCA-standard 9-bar espresso definition) An espresso shot is robust and complex, but its profile is often less distinctive in terms of singular origin flavors.

 The tasting notes in a classic espresso blend tend toward darker profiles: nutty, chocolaty, or caramelized.
 Poorly prepared espresso can exhibit excessive bitterness, but this is a sign of extraction error, not an inherent quality.
-A well-prepared espresso should have a pronounced, inherent sweetness.
+According to the Specialty Coffee Association, a well-prepared espresso should have a pronounced, inherent sweetness balanced with complexity.

 Visual Aspects